 If an agreement is reached, the mediator will prepare a legally binding mediation settlement document.
 Your representative will assist you in checking the settlement to make sure it reflects what you have agreed before you sign anything.

-If you have any concerns about your representative at mediation, you can:
+If you have any concerns about the conduct of your representative at mediation, you can

 - complain to the representative’s professional body; or

 - contact the Director of Dispute Resolution about your concerns.
 MBIE has published terms of engagement for representatives

 Email MediationService@mbie.govt.nz if you consider any of the terms of engagement have not been upheld.